yii2mod/yii2-comments/README.md

 **Module setup**

-To access the module, you need to add this to your application configuration:
+To access the module, you need to add the following code to your application configuration:
 ```php
 'modules' => [
     'comment' => [